 Investing is a big buzz word that seems to be associated with the rich – or how they get richer.
 As such, the common perception about investing most people have is that they need a substantial amount of money before they can start.

-✓ Unit trusts are professionally managed funds.
-They invest a pool of money, collected from a number of investors, in a range of assets.
+Unit trusts are professionally managed funds.
+It invests a pool of money, collected from a number of investors, in a range of assets.
 Successful investments in the assets add value to the fund and their returns are distributed back to investors.

 Wondering if it’s hard to tell how well a unit trust performs, or if your money will get stuck in a unit trust?
 Learn more about the facts of investing in unit trusts as we debunk its myths.

-✓ RSP uses a dollar cost averaging strategy.
-Under a RSP, you will commit a sum every month (e.g. $500) and choose the type of stocks or ETF that you want to invest in.
-In each month, the sum will be deducted from your savings account and invested in the stocks and/or ETFs that you chose.
-The number of shares or units of ETFs will depend on the daily market price.
+RSP uses a dollar cost averaging strategy.
+Under a RSP, you will commit a sum every month (e.g. $500) and the type of stocks or ETF that you want to invest in.
+At each month, the sum will be deducted from your savings account and invested in the stocks and/or ETFs that you chose.
+The number of shares or units of ETFs will be dependent on the daily market price.

-- A dollar cost averaging strategy helps you to lower your average cost of investment by buying more units when the stock prices are low.
+With a dollar cost averaging strategy, it helps you to lower your average cost of investment by buying more units when the stock prices are low.
 In addition, RSP was introduced by banks to encourage everyone to invest.
 Thus, RSPs have lower cost of investment, which will suit investors with a smaller capital.

 Ready to start?